You don’t have to stay with a Medicare plan that isn’t right for you.

 Why change Medicare plans?

-Over time, you may need different things out of your healthcare plan, whether that’s more coverage, or a lower price.
+Over time, you may need different things from your healthcare plan, whether that’s more coverage, or a lower price.
 A few things that can cause you to change Medicare plans include:

 - Cost: Rising premiums or deductibles can put even the best plan out of reach.
 When researching plans, it’s important to consider not just the cost of your monthly premium, but things like out-of-pocket maximums, deductibles, coinsurance and copays, all of which add to the total price of your coverage.